-The Human-Experience Research Lab (HXRL) is focused on designing, building, and evaluating computational technologies as they relate to the human condition and reflecting on how these technologies affect society.
-Addressing national social matters within the HXR Lab enables us to work with various departments, such as English, psychology, business, engineering, sociology, history, and athletics.
-We also collaborate beyond the university’s borders, working with state- and federal-government offices and organizations such as BMW, the National Center for Minorities, and People with Disabilities in Information Technology (CMD-IT), among many others.
+The Human-Experience Research Lab (HXRL) works on Computing for Social Good.
+Specifically, we focus on designing, building, and evaluating computational technologies as they relate to the human condition and reflecting on how these technologies affect society.
+Addressing national social matters within the HXR Lab enables us to work with various departments, such as political science, psychology, business, engineering, sociology, history, and athletics.
+We also collaborate beyond the university’s borders, working with state and federal government offices and organizations.

-Our research covers a variety of areas, including electronic voting, automotive user interfaces, advanced learning technologies, culturally relevant computing or ethnocomputing, and databases and data analytics.
+Our research covers a variety of areas, including voting/elections technologies, fairness/bias in AI, advanced learning technologies, culturally relevant computing or ethnocomputing, privacy/security, usability and accessibility.
 The goal is to build innovative solutions to real-world problems by integrating people, information, culture, policy, and technology to address societal issues.